ov-fedina/Patterns_Js/README.md

-Javascript code patterns
+Javascript code patterns with comments.

+Content:
-The files in the folder "calc_pure_1" are written in pure JavaScript code.
+1. The files in the "calc_pure_1" folder are written in pure JavaScript code and are simple calculator scripts.